-Yes, in 2020 there was a slowdown in the growth of the Dubai property market.
-But according to the founders of the new investment platform, next year there will be new opportunities in this area.
+In 2020, there was a deceleration in the growth of the Dubai real estate market.
+But, according to the founders of a new investment platform, new opportunities will appear in this area next year.

-Residential property prices in 2020 have dropped almost to the level of production costs, which means that investors can buy it at great profit.
-However, with the introduction of vaccines and the recovery of the economy, prices are expected to rise in 2021.
+Residential property prices in 2020 dropped almost similar to those of production costs, meaning that investors could buy them at a large profit.
+But with the impending economic recovery following the pandemic, prices are expected to rise in 2021.

-Co-founders Rami Tabbara and Manar Mahmassani leveraged their 15 years of experience in the Dubai real estate and financial markets to launch a digital real estate investment platform.
+Co-founders Rami Tabbara and Manar Mahmassani used their 15-year experience in the Dubai real estate and financial markets to launch a digital real estate investment platform.

-“We think there will be more people in Dubai with the introduction of retirement and five-year visas.
-All of this will create a fantastic opportunity for people to enter the real estate market.
+“We think there will be more people in Dubai with the introduction of the retirement age and five-year visas.
+All this will create a fantastic opportunity for people to enter the real estate market.
 If you go at the lows, you will make money at the highs,” Tabbara said.

-The Stake service, which launched Monday at the FinTech Hive DIFC, provides potential real estate investors with a digitalized platform where they can view pre-checked real estate listings.
-They include a due diligence report, market report, financial projections, and property appraisal report for each project.
+The Stake Service, launched on Monday at the FinTech Hive DIFC, provides potential real estate investors with a digitalized platform on which they can view pre-verified real estate listings.
+They include a due diligence report, market report, financial projections, and a property valuation report for each project.

-Regulated by the DFSA, Stake deals only with residential properties and includes resale properties that the founders believe provide the best return on investment.
+Regulated by the DFSA, Stake deals only with residential real estate and includes resale properties that the founders believe provide the best return on investment.

-The service also encourages investment in multiple properties.
-“Instead of forcing one investor to invest all his money in one unit, we suggest that he divides this capital into five or six different projects and start making a profit,” Tabbara said.
+The service also encourages investment in various properties.
+“Instead of forcing one investor to put all the money into one unit, we suggest that he divides this capital into five or six different projects and start making a profit,” Tabbara said.

-According to him, the minimum investment amount is 2,000 UAE dirhams.
+According to Tabbara, the minimum recommended investment amount is 2,000 UAE dirhams.

-The creators of the service are also proud of the fact that it meets all the requests for transparency by accessing a lot of information:
+The service creators are also proud that the service meets all the transparency requirements for gaining access to a large amount of information:

-“There are many shortcomings in real estate investment, due to which developers and brokers tend to mislead investors and force them to buy high-value real estate with little profit,” Tabbara said.
+“There are many shortcomings in real estate investment, because of which developers and brokers tend to mislead investors and force them to buy expensive real estate with a small profit,” Tabbara said.

-If we talk about profit, then Stake generates it in part, receiving a small percentage in advance and on an ongoing basis.
+If we talk about profit, then Stake does take a small commission, calculated on percentage, in advance.
 However, the main source of income appears after the investor has made money.

-As a seed start-up, Stake raised $2 million from the founders themselves, their friends and family, London-based venture capital, and Madison Marquette, a leading US commercial real estate investment manager.
+As an initial startup, Stake raised $2 million from the founders themselves, their friends and family, London-based venture capital, and Madison Marquette, a leading US commercial real estate investment manager.

 “The beauty of Dubai is that it works with many international investors.
-Obviously, part of our job is to target investors outside of it.
-Still, one of our leading investors is a US developer.
+However, one of our leading investors is an American developer.
 Hence, we will start listing the property of this country on our platform,” Tabbara said.